ankitaduttagupta/ankitaduttagupta/README.md

 📝 This is my current resume -->[Resume](https://drive.google.com/file/d/1Tj8k4SB2Ii4WolUZbzaoebGNtweNvfWY/view?usp=sharing)

-### *Following is a list of  projects worked upon by me throughout my  journey of learning Data Science, working on adding  more* ....
+### *Following is a list of some the of the projects which I completed in my journey of  learning Data Science* ....

 ## *[Mahindra First Choice Services](https://github.com/ankitaduttagupta/Mahindra_first_choice_capstone)*